oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/_index.md

 1. The `JAVA_HOME` environment variable must be set and must reference a valid JDK 8 or 11 installation.

-1. Get the operator source and put it in `/tmp/operator-source`.
+1. Get the operator source from the `release/3.0.0-rc1` branch and put it in `/tmp/operator-source`.

    For example: